Short lists with short programs in short time

-In \cite{mus-rom-she:j:muchnik} it was shown that a reduction from expanders to \emph{on-line} matching is also possible.
+In Musatov et al.'s~\cite{mus-rom-she:j:muchnik} it was shown that a reduction from expanders to \emph{on-line} matching is also possible.
 More specifically, every family of $(2^i,2^i)$-expanders, one for each $i<k$, sharing the same set $L$ of left nodes can be converted into a graph with the same set $L$ of left nodes that has on-line matching up to $2^k$, at the expense of multiplying the degree by $k$ and increasing hash-values by 1.
 (We will present the construction in the proof of Theorem~\ref{th7}.)

-The connection between graphs with matching up to $K$ and graphs with matching with overhead $c$ is the following.
-If a graph $G$ has (on-line) matching with overhead $c$ then removing from $G$ all left nodes of length different from $n$ and all right nodes of length more than $k+c(n)$ we obtain a graph with (on-line) matching up to $2^k$.
-On the other hand, assume that for some $n$ for all $k<n$ we have a graph $G_{n,k}$ with $L=\zo^n$ and $R=\zo^{k+c(n)}$ which has (on-line) matching up to $2^k$.
-Then the union $G_n$ of $G_{n,k}$ over all $k<n$ has (on-line) matching with overhead $c$, provided all requests $(x,k)$ satisfy $k<|x|$.
-At the expense of increasing the degree and $c$ by 1, the graph $G_n$ can be easily modified to have (on-line) matching with overhead $c$ unconditionally: append 0 to all right nodes of $G_n$ and for every $x\in\zo^n$ add a new right node $x1$ connected to $x$ only.

-In~\cite{mus-rom-she:j:muchnik} it is observed that every $(2^{k-1},2^{k-1})$-expander has on-line matching up to $2^k$ with at most $2^{k-1}$ rejections.
+In Musatov et al.'s paper~\cite{mus-rom-she:j:muchnik} it is observed that every $(K,K)$-expander has on-line matching up to $2K$ with at most $K$ rejections.